-Non-enrolled individuals, including Language & Culture Institute participants, that wish to live on-campus in designated summer-school housing must be approved to do so through Housing and Residence Life.
+Non-enrolled individuals wishing to live on-campus in designated summer-school housing must be approved to do so through Housing and Residence Life.
 Non-enrolled individuals, including students who are regularly enrolled during other academic semesters but do not have a summer class ticket, are eligible to stay in summer school housing on-campus if there is a:

 - documented need to be on-campus to fulfill an academic obligation/endeavor at the university, or

 - documented need to be on-campus to work/research with a university faculty member.

 Non-enrolled individuals (including students who are normally enrolled during the academic year but who don't have an active summer class ticket/credit classes) wishing to live on-campus in designated summer school housing must be approved to do so through the Housing and Residence Life Office.
 To gain approval, provide documentation of; 1) need to be on-campus to fulfill an academic obligation/endeavor at the University, or 2) need to be on-campus to work/research with a University faculty member.
 The Housing Office considers the request upon receipt of a letter from the academic supervisor supporting this need.
 Documentation is retained with housing application materials.

 Non-enrolled individuals will have the appropriate taxes added to their housing and dining fees.
 All oncampus residents must have a dining plan; including non-enrolled individuals.
 Non-enrolled individuals are required to pay the sum of their housing and dining charges within one week (7 business days) of the first day of the academic semester and are advised to secure payment arrangements prior to check-in and making payment immediately upon arrival.
 Individuals who have not made payment by the deadline will be required to move out of the residence hall.